codefellows-seattle-javascript-401d19/31-34-budget-tracker/LAB-32.md

 ## Requirements
 #### Feature Tasks
 ##### expense
-* in this app a expense should contain at least the following propertys
+* in this app an expense should contain at least the following properties
   * `id` a uuid
   * `categoryID` an id that corresponds to an existing category
   * `timestamp` a date from when the category was created
   * `name` a string that is the name of the expense
   * `price` a number that is the price of the expense
-  * fell free to add more to your expense if you want
+  * feel free to add more to your expense if you want

 ##### redux
 ###### app reducer
-* export a reducer that hols the entire app state from `reducer/index.js`
+* export a reducer that holds the entire app state from `reducer/index.js`
-* create a reducer that will combine you `categories` reducer and `expenses` reducer
+* create a reducer that will combine your `categories` reducer and `expenses` reducer

 ###### expenses reducer
 * create a category reducer in your your reducer directory
-* this reducer should atleast support the following interactions
+* this reducer should at least support the following interactions
   * `EXPENSE_CREATE` -- store an expense
   * `EXPENSE_UPDATE` -- update an existing expense
   * `EXPENSE_DELETE` -- delete an existing expense
 * if you need others feel free to add them

-###### action creators
+###### action creaters
-* you should create an action createor for each interaction supported by your expenses reducer
+* you should create an action creater for each interaction supported by your expenses reducer

 ###### store
 * in `lib/store.js` export a function that will return a redux store from your app reducer

 ##### Components
 Create the following components and structure them according to the following diagram.